Ignacio Fernández Lobbe

-Carlos Ignacio Fernández Lobbe (born 20 November 1974 in Buenos Aires) is a retired Argentine rugby union player.
+Carlos Ignacio Fernández Lobbe (born 20 November 1974 in Buenos Aires) is an Argentine rugby union coach and former player.
 He last played with English side, Bath Rugby in the Aviva Premiership.
 He has also represented Argentina on numerous occasions, including at the 1999, 2003 and 2007 Rugby World Cups.

 He previously played for Sale Sharks, Castres, Bordeaux and the Liceo Naval club, moving to Northampton Saints for the 2008–09 season, where he made his debut against Worcester Warriors.
 In the 2005–2006 season, Lobbe started the final as Sale Sharks won their first ever Premiership title.

-He was also an exceptionable leader, captaining Northampton Saints throughout the 2008/2009 season due to injury to the then club captain, Bruce Reihana.
+He captained Northampton Saints during the 2008–09 season while club captain Bruce Reihana was out injured.

-In September 2010, it was announced that Fernández Lobbe would come out of retirement to join Bath Rugby as injury cover for the remainder of the 2010/11 season.
+In September 2010, it was announced that Fernández Lobbe would come out of retirement to join Bath as injury cover for the remainder of the 2010–11 season.

-His nickname is Nacho for his second name (Ignacio) and "El Queson" (Big cheese).